popenyuk/zip_lab_part_2/README.md

     ```<br>

 ## Running script
-	From any directory of project, except directory of project, run
+   	<i>From any directory of project, except directory of project, run
-	python3 ../script/word_script.py number both ../config.txt, where number is number of repetitions
+	<b>python3 ../script/word_script.py number both ../config.txt, where number is number of repetitions

 #Results